 Wild parrots play with each other and have a lot of fun doing so.
 However, it’s nothing compared to the brain-stimulating games pet parrots can engage in with humans, including:

-The increased brain activity and joy felt from engaging in fun tasks reduce stress, increasing their life expectancy.
+The increased brain activity and enjoyment reduce stress, increasing their life expectancy.

 How Long Will My Parrot Live?

-The lifespan of a parrot will depend on its:
+The lifespan of a parrot will depend on the following factors:

 - Level of care

 - Quality of food

 Parrots are clever animals that have evolved to live, in some cases, almost as long as humans.
 The larger the parrot, the longer its average life expectancy.